alinex/node-validator/README.md

 - `instanceOf` - (class) only objects of given class type are allowed
 - `mandatoryKeys` - (list) the list of elements which are mandatory
-- `allowedKeys` - (list) gives a list of elements which are also allowed or true to use the list from entries definition
+- `allowedKeys` - (list) gives a list of elements which are also allowed or true to use the list from entries definition or an regular expression
 - `entries` - specification for all entries or specific to the key name

 So you have three different ways to specify objects.
 First you may have class